Arrest warrant for Patriots owner expected soon in prostitution case

 Feb.
 25 (UPI) -- Authorities are expected to issue an arrest warrant for New England Patriots owner Robert Kraft as soon as Monday, related to a sweeping prostitution investigation at Florida massage parlors.

-Kraft was charged last week in a wide-ranging prostitution sting involving multiple South Florida massage parlors.
+Kraft was charged last week as part of a wide-ranging sting involving multiple South Florida parlors.
 Boston-area billionaire John W. Childs, a neighbor of Kraft's, has also been charged as part of the same investigation.

 An arrest warrant for Kraft could be issued as soon as Monday.
-Childs, 77, has not been arrested, WBTS-TV reported, but has denied wrngdoing.
+Childs, 77, has not been arrested, WBTS-TV reported, but has denied wrongdoing.

 "The accusation of solicitation of prostitution is totally false.
 I have retained a lawyer," Childs told Bloomberg.